A Dungeon Master’s Guide to Riddles and Mysteries in 5e

 Here we have the first problem with riddles.

-Because D&D isn’t a pre-written story, there’s always going to be a chance that, when you put a riddle in front of your players, your players don’t solve it.
+Because D&D isn’t a pre-written story, there’s always going to be a chance that, when you put a riddle in front of your players, your players can’t solve it.

 How do we, as dungeon masters, solve this problem?